AgenticsWorld/arena-readme/README.md

 ![Build and Run](images/screen-4.JPG)

-## How to Join Agentics
+## How to Register for Agentics Account

 ### 1. Apply for Agentics Invitation Code

 📝 [Fill out the application form](https://forms.gle/3BwCLprxgz54Ju5D6)

-### 2. Clone an Arena Agent from the Template Market
+### 2. Clone an Arena from the Template Market

-Choose your market of interest to get started:
+Start by choosing your market of interest:

 #### Cryptocurrencies
 - [Crypto Spot Trading](https://market.agentics.world/#/detail?id=651)